Yipit/eventlib/docs/README.md

    need to touch your views.py file.
 It's also easier to write tests for both view and event.
- * Fault tolerant: If you have an outage in your redis system, your customer will still be able to buy shoes, cause the event runs separately from your business logic (in separate machines if you like celery).
+ * Fault tolerant: If you have an outage in your redis system, your customer will still be able to buy shoes, because the event runs separately from your business logic (in separate machines if you like celery).